episode6/mockspresso/README.md

 This doc describes mockspresso version `0.0.13-SNAPSHOT`

 ## Installation
-There are 3 ways to install the mockspresso into your project.
+There are 3 ways to setup mockspresso in your project.

 ##### (1) mockspresso-core
 To use mockspresso with minimal dependencies, install the `mockspresso-core` module along with the modules for the [plugins](#plugins) you actually plan to use.